ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Transport Services system.
 Given the wide variety of languages and language conventions used to write applications that use the transport layer to connect to other applications over the Internet, this independence makes this interface necessarily abstract.

-While there is no interoperability benefit to tightly defining how the interface be presented to application programmers in diverse platforms, maintaining the "shape" of the abstract interface across these platforms reduces the effort for programmers who learn the transport services interface to apply their knowledge in multiple platforms.
+There is no interoperability benefit in tightly defining how the interface is presented to application programmers across diverse platforms.
+However, maintaining the "shape" of the abstract interface across these platforms reduces the effort for programmers who learn the transport services interface to then apply their knowledge across multiple platforms.

 We therefore make the following recommendations:

-- Actions, Events, and Errors in implementations of this interface SHOULD carry the names given for them in the document, subject to capitalization and punctuation conventions in the language of the implementation, unless the implementation itself uses different names for substantially equivalent objects for networking by convention.
+- Actions, Events, and Errors in implementations of this interface SHOULD use the names given for them in the document, subject to capitalization, punctuation, and other typographic conventions in the language of the implementation, unless the implementation itself uses different names for substantially equivalent objects for networking by convention.
-- Implementations of this interface SHOULD implement each Selection Property, Connection Property, and Message Context Property specified in this document, exclusive of appendices, even if said implementation is a non-operation, e.g. because transport protocols implementing a given Property are not available on the platform.
+- Implementations of this interface SHOULD implement each Selection Property, Connection Property, and Message Context Property specified in this document, exclusive of appendices.
+Each interface SHOULD be implemented even when this will always result in no operation, e.g. there is no action when the API specifies a Property that is not available in a transport protocol implemented on a specific platform.
-- Implementations may use other representations for Transport Property Names, e.g., by providing constants or static singleton objects, but should provide a  straight-forward mapping between their representation and the property names specified here.
+- Implementations may use other representations for Transport Property Names, e.g., by providing constants, but should provide a straight-forward mapping between their representation and the property names specified here.

 # Pre-Establishment Phase {#pre-establishment}

-The pre-establishment phase allows applications to specify properties for the Connections they are about to make, or to query the API about potential connections they could make.
+The Pre-Establishment phase allows applications to specify properties for the Connections they are about to make, or to query the API about potential Connections they could make.

 A Preconnection Object represents a potential Connection.
 It has state that describes properties of a Connection that might exist in the future.
 This state